 What Is a Plant-Based Anti-Inflammatory Diet?

-A plant-based anti-inflammatory diet focuses on whole, minimally processed foods that help reduce inflammation in the body.
-This approach emphasizes fruits, vegetables, legumes, whole grains, nuts, seeds, and healthy fats like those in avocados and olive oil.
-These foods are rich in antioxidants, fiber, and essential nutrients that fight oxidative stress and inflammation.
-By avoiding animal products, processed foods, and refined sugars, this diet helps manage chronic inflammation, promoting overall health and reducing the risk of disease.
+A plant-based anti-inflammatory diet focuses on whole, minimally processed foods that naturally calm inflammation in the body.
+It emphasizes fruits, vegetables, legumes, whole grains, nuts, seeds, and healthy fats like those in avocados and olive oil.
+These foods are packed with antioxidants, fiber, and essential nutrients that fight oxidative stress and help the immune system function properly.
+By avoiding animal products, processed foods, and refined sugars, this way of eating helps reduce chronic inflammation, support energy, and promote long-term health.

 How Do You Know if You’re Inflamed?